-grows in the Bahamian Archipelago, Caribbean, Florida and Mexico.
+Distribution: Canavalia rosea grows throughout the island groupings of the Lucayan Archipelago, Caribbean, Florida and Mexico.

-is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Canavalia rosea is not used medicinally in the Lucayan Archipelago.
 The beans when well roasted are edible and can be added to coffee.
 The vines are good for trellis’s and grow fast in coastal conditions.